PrestaShop/open-source/content/security/security-policy.md

 This person will coordinate the fix and release process, involving the following steps:

  - Confirm the problem and determine the affected versions.
- - Audit code to find any potential similar problems.
+ - Audit the code to find any potential similar problems.
  - Prepare fixes for all releases still under maintenance.
 These fixes will be released as fast as possible.

 The security team will follow up with a response indicating the next steps in handling the report.

-If the issue is confirmed, the security team will keep you informed of the progress towards a fix and full announcement, and may ask for additional information or guidance.
+If the issue is confirmed, the security team will keep you informed of the progress towards a fix, and full announcement, and may ask for additional information or guidance.

 ### Disclosure Policy